Quick Answer

 No, you lost absolutely nothing.
 You only gained a lot.

-You stop cramming your mind with unnecessary thoughts, which limit you and waste your time and energy.
+You need to stop cramming your mind with unnecessary thoughts, which limit you and waste your time and energy.
+You need to unclutter your mind.

 Inner Peace Appears when You Empty Your Mind